confluentinc/ksql/docs/developer-guide/syntax-reference.md

   ksql_processing_log GROUP BY 'totalCount';
 ```

-Grouping by a single constant indicates that ksqlDB uses one big bucket
+Grouping by a single constant indicates that ksqlDB uses one partition
-(partition) containing all of the records for the aggregation.
-If you're
+containing all of the records for the aggregation.
+If you're creating a
-creating a persistent query, you can set the partition count of the sink
+persistent query, you can set the partition count of the sink topic to *1*
-topic to 1 by using WITH(PARTITIONS=1).
-We recommend this approach even
+by using WITH(PARTITIONS=1).
+We recommend this if you're grouping by a fixed
-if you're using GROUP BY because otherwise all but one of the sink topic's
+key because otherwise all but one of the sink topic's partitions will be unused
-partitions will be unused and empty.
+and empty.

 ### Window